-Find the daily sun protection times for your location on the free , online at or at the .
+Find the daily sun protection times for your location on the free SunSmart app, online at SunSmart or at the Bureau of Meteorology.
 There is also a free SunSmart widget available on the SunSmart website.

-Check the sun protection times each day and use a combination of the five sun protection steps during those times.
+Check the sun protection times each day and use a combination of the 5 sun protection steps during those times.

 5 sun protection steps

-During the sun protection times, remember to use a combination of five sun protection measures – slip, slop, slap, seek and slide.
+During the sun protection times, remember to use a combination of 5 sun protection measures – slip, slop, slap, seek and slide.

 Use cool, loose-fitting clothing to cover as much of your child's skin as you can.
 If possible, choose fabrics that contain full percentages or blends of heavyweight natural fibres.
 These include cotton, linen and hemp or lightweight synthetics such as polyester, nylon, Lycra and polypropylene.
 The tighter the fabric structure, whether knitted or woven, the better the sun protection.